You are here

 John J. Bishop, BA ’72, is a 1972 ONU graduate and chairman of the board of The Motorists Insurance Group, an affiliated group of 10 property and casualty and life insurance entities operating in 21 states with more than 5,000 independent insurance agents.
 Bishop joined Motorists in 1972 and progressed through a series of management positions.
 He joined the group’s senior executive team in 1995, was named president and chief operating officer in 2000, and was elected CEO and chairman of the board in 2001.
 During Bishop’s tenure as CEO, The Motorists Insurance Group more than doubled in size and now ranks among the top 25 mutual property and casualty insurance organizations in the U.S. Bishop retired as CEO of The Motorists Insurance Group in 2013 but has remained as chair of its board of directors.

 Bishop holds the Chartered Property and Casualty and Chartered Life Underwriter designations, and he has been actively involved in numerous civic and industry organizations.
 During his career, he has served as chairman or president of the Ohio Insurance Institute, the Griffith Insurance Education Foundation, the Ohio Association of Mutual Insurance Companies, and the Association of Ohio Life Insurance Companies and on the board of the Ohio Law Enforcement Foundation and the Central Ohio United Way.
-He currently serves as chairman of the National Association of Mutual Insurance Companies (NAMIC).
+He is the immediate past chairman of the National Association of Mutual Insurance Companies (NAMIC).
 The Professional Insurance Agents of Ohio gave Bishop a Presidential Citation and named him as the “Industry Person of the Year,” and he has also received the National Service Award from NAMIC.
 In April 2014, Bishop was inducted to the Ohio Foundation of Independent Colleges’ Hall of Excellence.
 Bishop is a former chairman of the Board of Trustees at ONU and currently serves on the College of Business Administration Advisory Board.

 Bishop is a native of Lima, Ohio, and graduate of Lima Central Catholic (LCC) High School.
 In 2010, he was inducted into the LCC Hall of Fame for professional achievement.
 He and his wife, Shirley, were high school sweethearts, reside in Powell, Ohio, and Marco Island, Fla., and are the proud parents of two adult sons, daughters-in-law and three grandchildren.